R&D Tax Credits Can be a Boon to Real Estate Businesses by Karen A. Lake, CPA

 Finally, real estate businesses may also find activities surrounding the development of proprietary or unique software will likely qualify for the R&D tax credit.
 As with all matters relating to R&D tax credits, the best way to maximize these opportunities is to work with accountants and advisors with deep experience in identifying and applying for these benefits.

-About the Author: Spencer J. Solove, CPA, is a senior manager of Tax Services with Berkowitz Pollack Brant Advisors + CPAs, where he helps businesses identify and access valuable research and development tax credits to improve cash flow and reduce state and federal tax liabilities.
-He can be reached at the firm’s Miami office at (305) 379-7000 or firstname.lastname@example.org.
+About the Author: Karen A. Lake, CPA, is a state and local tax (SALT) specialist and a director of Tax Services with Berkowitz Pollack Brant Advisors + CPAs, where she helps individuals and businesses navigate complex federal, state and local tax laws, and credits and incentives.
+She can be reached at the firm’s Miami office at (305) 379-7000 or email@example.com.